 (9) "Direct Supervision" means personal, face-to-face contact and direction of the trainee's activities on a frequent and reasonable basis based upon the trainee's level of experience.

 (10) "Investigative Capacity" means any law enforcement agency position for which the duties include conducting investigations and interviews, completing reports, and testifying in courts, administrative hearings, or military tribunals.

 (11) "Law Enforcement Officer" means a sworn peace officer who has the power of arrest, and who is an employee of the United States, any state, or any political subdivision of a state.

 (12) "Licensee" means any person licensed to perform private protective services in North Carolina in accordance with G.S.
 74C.

-(16) "Temporary unarmed security guard" means an individual who is hired for a period of 30 days or less within a calendar year and who is designated as a temporary security guard at the start of employment.
+(17) "Temporary unarmed security guard" means an individual who is hired for a period of 30 days or less within a calendar year and who is designated by his or her employer as a temporary security guard at the start of employment.

 Eff.
 June 1, 1984;